OpenSprinkler/OpenSprinkler-Weather/README.md

 **server.js** is the primary file launching the API daemon.

 **routes/*.js** contains all the endpoints for the API service.
 Currently, only one exists for weather adjustment.

-**models/*.js** contains all the database models used by the routes.
-Currently, only one exists to manage weather cache data.